Reaching zero-dose children in Rajasthan

 9.7 million children in 57 Gavi-supported countries remain unvaccinated and at risk.
 Why are these children missing out?
-In Bikaner, Rajasthan, VaccinesWork meets two families who simply never landed on the health system’s radar and the group of women activists helping to protect their children.
+In Bikaner, Rajasthan, VaccinesWork meets two families who simply never landed on the health system’s radar.

 Unlike most Indian babies, Morkhi’s son Dev was born at home.
 Morkhi was twenty-seven then, a daily wage labourer like her husband Ramesh and a first-time mother.
 She and Dev were both healthy after the birth and she continued to stay at home through his first days, puzzling out the early challenges of parenthood without the guidance of doctors or midwives.
 There may have been an Anganwadi – a government childcare centre that often acts as a node for basic healthcare provision – in easy reach, but Morkhi either didn’t know it, or never felt the need to visit.